 A thorough eye exam performed by an pediatric optometrist or pediatric ophthalmologist can detect problems such as astigmatism (blurred vision), poor eye-hand coordination, and eye health diseases, all of which can impact your child’s academic performance, athletic performance, and overall health.

 The pediatric specialists at Eye Consultants of Pennsylvania provide complete eye evaluation and treatment for infants, children, teenagers and young adults.
 We are the leading ophthalmology practice in the region with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.

-David S. Goldberg, MD, a Pediatric Ophthalmologist, and Mitchell M. Scheiman, OD, a Pediatric Optometrist, are acclaimed specialists who focus on helping children with refractive errors (nearsightedness, farsightedness, astigmatism), eye misalignments (strabismus), congenital diseases like pediatric cataracts or glaucoma, and other problems such as “lazy eye” (amblyopia), blocked tear ducts, and eye trauma.
+David S. Goldberg, MD, a Pediatric Ophthalmologist, is an acclaimed specialist who focuses on helping children with refractive errors (nearsightedness, farsightedness, astigmatism), eye misalignments (strabismus), congenital diseases like pediatric cataracts or glaucoma, and other problems such as “lazy eye” (amblyopia), blocked tear ducts, and eye trauma.

 Why Pediatric Eye Exams Are Important